-When asked to choose between Honey G or a Honey Badger, young people plump for the latter, according to the BBC.
+When asked to choose between Honey G or a Honey Badger, young people plump for the latter, according to the

 The broadcaster has confirmed more young people watch David Attenborough's Planet Earth than singing show The X Factor.